Our use of Cookies

 Xylella fastidiosa is a bacterial disease with many sub species and strains not known to occur in the UK.

-On Thursday 11th February 2021 Defra introduced legislation which implements new measures for Xylella following the consultation and Defra's response.
-The new legislation is summarised in this letter with further details provided in an annex.
-The list of Xylella hosts is found here in Table 5.
-Please refer to this Q&A document for more information.
+In February 2021, Defra introduced legislation which implemented new measures for Xylella following the consultation and Defra's response.
+The legislation is summarised in this letter with further details provided in an annex.

 In mainland Europe, most notably France (Corsica and mainland France) and Italy there have been several outbreaks of different sub-species which have led to significant impacts on plants both in the wider environment and those grown commercially for olive production.
 In 2016 Xylella was detected in Spain for the first time on cherry trees in a nursery on the Balearic Islands.
 It was found for the first time on mainland Spain in 2017, in almond trees, and in 2019 was confirmed for the first time in Portugal, on lavender.
 Although EU regulated, there remains some concern about the risk of introduction to the UK via infected host plants imported as plants for planting considered to be the most likely pathway for entry.
 The disease is spread by insects that feed on the xylem fluid, that is the vessel of the plant which carries water.
 This includes the widespread and common meadow spittlebug, which is the principle insect spreading the disease in Italy and France.